dreadl0ck/netcap/README.md

 ## Unknown Protocols

-Protocols that cannot be decoded will be dumped in the unknown.pcap file for later anal- ysis, as this contains potentially interesting traffic that is not represented in the generated output.
+Protocols that cannot be decoded will be dumped in the unknown.pcap file for later analysis, as this contains potentially interesting traffic that is not represented in the generated output.
 Separating everything that could not be understood makes it easy to reveal hidden communication channels, which are based on custom protocols.

 ## Error Log